cedricwalter/cedricwalter.github.io/content/posts/misc/amazon.md

 I haven’t ordered anything from Amazon in 3 years, but suddenly I received 2 packages I never ordered.
 Now Riverty is forcing me to pay a bill with penalties (45 CHF).

 **TL;DR:**
+0. Update 27.08.2025 I still get bills and it now escalate to Arvato, from 35.- to 170.-.
+I will call them tomorrow.
+00. Amazon blocked my phone number!???, trying now to reach them through impressum@amazon.de as support chat, phone DO NOT WORK
+000. Next steps is to go to the polcie again and claim a potential loss of 170.- due to the hack 0000.
+Lost already 3h of my life in this shit.
+I will never be an amazon customer till I die.

 1. Amazon may detect the fraud and stop it, but…
 2. Riverty can still send a debt letter.
 They may eventually detect the fraud and cancel everything, but not immediately.
 3. Calling Riverty (+41 44 797 6740) may redirect you to their recovery service in Switzerland, Arvato.